getsentry/sentry-docs/src/wizard/python/pyramid.md

 type: framework
 ---

 The Pyramid integration adds support for the [Pyramid Web Framework](https://trypyramid.com/).
+It requires Pyramid 1.6 or later.
+Framework](https://trypyramid.com/).

 1. Install `sentry-sdk` from PyPI: